Hong Kong slang: History

 The rise of local slanguage is a social phenomenon in Hong Kong.
-In Hong Kong, there are approximately 5.4 million active Internet users.
+In Hong Kong, there are approximately 5.4 million active internet users.
 This immense number of Internet users apparently gives an impetus to the evolution of Hong Kong online forums and the birth of Hong Kong slanguage.

 The trend started with the development of local online forums.
 The two dominating online forums in Hong Kong, HK Golden Forum and HK Discuss Forum, were found in 2000 and 2003 respectively.
 As the number of Hong Kong forum users gradually increased, members of younger generation found typing formal Chinese words and sentences on the Internet to be old-fashioned, developing distinct and innovative online buzzwords.

 In the beginning, those words were exclusively used on online forums and amongst younger Internet users.
 Unexpectedly, some new phrases spread extensively, becoming commonplace, not only amongst Hong Kong teenagers, but also enjoying use widespread use among Hong Kong adults and in the media.
 Some of these new terms are now widely accepted by the public and are classified as 'Hong Kong slanguage'.

-In 2008 Hong Kong Certificate of Education Examination, local slanguage was included in the questions by the Hong Kong Examinations and Assessment Authority in Chinese paper five.
+In 2008, Hong Kong Certificate of Education Examination, local slanguage was included in the questions by the Hong Kong Examinations and Assessment Authority in Chinese paper five.
 In 2009, a form-three student was found using slang terms in the Territory-wide System Assessment.
-Hong Kong slanguage has had a broad impact in the lives of Hongkongese people, far outreaching its Internet origins.
+Hong Kong slanguage has had a broad impact in the lives of Hong Kong people, far outreaching its internet origins.

 Examples

 There are several examples of the usage of slanguage.
-(Note: English romanization for terms below uses the Jyutping system).
+Terms below use Jyutping for Cantonese romanization.